GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 1. Navigate to the bucket menu.
 Click on **Properties**.
 ![properties](properties_1.png)
-2. Scroll down to the bottom of properties, where you will find **Static website hosting** Enable it.
+2. Scroll down to the bottom of properties, where you will find **Static website hosting**.
+Enable it.
-3. It will expand, and you will select **Use this bucket to host a website**.
+3. It will expand; select **Use this bucket to host a website**.
-    1. It will prompt for an **Index document**, which you should call `index.html`, or whichever HTML file is the true index of your task.
+    1. It will prompt for an **Index document**.
+Put the `.html` of your main task file here.
     2. (Optional, but recommended) Add an `error.html` file that AWS will route to in case of errors in server-side logic that happen from time to time.
     3. Click **Save**.